direct-assemblee/DirectAssemblee-Android/README.md

 ### Production

-The `release` build variant use the production API, available if you want to test your application changes with the latest stable API version.
+The project use the production API, available if you want to test your application changes with the latest stable API version.

 ### Development

-The `debug` build variant use the development API, which isn't available because the Direct Assemblée teams uses it as sandbox.
+The development API, which isn't available because the Direct Assemblée teams uses it as sandbox.
 You can setup our API on your computer from Github projects [API](https://github.com/direct-assemblee/DirectAssemblee-api) and [Scraper](https://github.com/direct-assemblee/DirectAssemblee-scraper).

 If you run API on your computer, you have to specify its URL in the `app/src/build.gradle` file.